 - With a strainer, separate the strawberries from their liquid.
 Taste the liquid, if too sour for your taste, add more sugar.

 VEGAN WHIPPED CREAM

 - With an electric beater, whip up the vegan whipping cream until stiff.
 If you can't find vegan whipping cream you can make a homemade whipped cream with full-fat coconut milk or coconut cream.To do this, refrigerate the canned coconut milk for about 10 hours.
 Then scoop out the solid part from the can and add it to a cold bowl.
-Add powdered sugar - about 2 to 3 tbsp - and whip with a hand mixer till smooth.
+Add powdered sugar - about 2 to 3 tablespoon - and whip with a hand mixer till smooth.
 Set aside in the refrigerator.
-To make the coconut whipped cream more stable you can add ½ tsp of xanthan gum, then keep whipping at full speed till it thickens up.
+To make the coconut whipped cream more stable you can add ½ teaspoon of xanthan gum, then keep whipping at full speed till it thickens up.